2013 Professor Andrea Nolan, OBE joins the University as Principal and Vice-Chancellor.

 2011 The University opens its new £60m state-of-the-art Sighthill Campus, home to the Faculty of Health, Life & Social Sciences.
+The Quality Assurance Agency carried out an Enhancement-Led Institutional Review (ELIR) of Edinburgh Napier in May 2011, reporting overarching confidence in our management of academic standards and the quality of the student learning experience.

 2009 The University successfully launches its new title, Edinburgh Napier University.
 The University's Building Performance Centre was awarded the Queen's Anniversary Prize 2009 for Higher and Further Education for 'Innovative housing construction for environmental benefit and quality of life'.